Monika-81/wanderlust-api/README.md

 The goal with this full stack project is to create a content sharing online travel diary that allows the user to create, read, update and delete their content for a fully interactive experience.

-The goals are summarised here:
+The goals are summarized here:

 - Make the apps **React** front end content connect smoothly with the **Django REST** back end to store, fetch and delete content.
 - Allow the users to comment, like and follow other users.